← All Neural Networks & Deep Learning modules

 This activity needs JavaScript.
 The lesson below still covers everything.

-The same training loop in Keras — read only, nothing to install
+The equivalent training loop in Keras

 from tensorflow.keras.optimizers import SGD

-model.compile(optimizer=SGD(learning_rate=0.1), # η — the dial you’re turning
+model.compile(optimizer=SGD(learning_rate=0.1), # η — the learning rate hyperparameter

-loss='binary_crossentropy') # the loss it minimizes
+loss='binary_crossentropy') # the loss function being minimized

-model.fit(X, y, epochs=200) # run the loop 200 passes
+model.fit(X, y, epochs=200) # execute the training loop for 200 epochs

 Check your understanding